openedx/edx-documentation/en_us/install_operations/source/configuration/lti/configure_lti.rst

        - Setting this flag only associates future interactions of the learner.
          This flag cannot be used to migrate data from existing anonymous accounts to corresponding user accounts.
-       - Unchecking the flag will not roll back the auto-linked users and might cause the LTI content to break completely.
-In situations requiring rollback of this feature, it is recommended to create a new LTI Consumer with this flag turned off and the new credentials be used in the LTI consumer application.
+       - Unchecking the flag will not roll back the auto-linked users.
+In situations requiring rollback of this feature, it is recommended to create a new LTI Consumer with this flag turned off, and the new credentials be used in the LTI consumer application.

 #.
 Select **Save** at the bottom of the page.